Number of weeks: 2

 About the Instructor

-After many years of wandering through various belief systems Bill came back to Christ.
-These experiences coupled with decades of business experience in not-for-profits and for profits has helped him understand and relate to others in various stages of life.
+Bill Lewis came back to Christ after many years of wandering through various belief systems.
+These experiences, coupled with decades of business experience in not-for-profits and for-profits, has helped him understand and relate to others in various stages of life.
 Even after Bill settled into a realization that he belongs to God and is loved by God, the journey has continued to be a challenge.
-Renovare material has been a significant influence in Bill’s life, bringing together various streams that fit into a life with God.
+Renovare materials have been a significant influence in Bill’s life, bringing together various streams that fit into a life with God.
 One of Bill’s passions is leading monthly outings exploring natural areas.

 Bill has an MBA and a master’s degree in Christian Spiritual Formation, and currently practices Spiritual Direction.
 In addition to these and various other endeavors, Bill serves on the Spiritual Formation committee at a Presbyterian church.
 His passion is natural areas, and he leads monthly Sierra Club outings.